 The European Cultural Centre

-A cultural organization founded by the Dutch artist Rene Rietmeyer and originating back to 2002.
-Today we are a continuously growing group of mainly young people who like to make a positive difference, because we care.
-We care about humans and about what should happen with our world, about where we should go.
-Of course, we are aware that we can only make a small difference, but we want to do our best, doing nothing is not an option.
+The European Cultural Centre is a cultural organisation founded by the Dutch artist Rene Rietmeyer and originates back to 2002.
+Today we are an ever-expanding group of diverse people who would like to make a positive difference.
+We care about humanity and about the overall state and direction of our world.
+With this in mind, doing nothing is not an option.

 The ECC-Italy in Venice mainly organises contemporary art, architecture and design exhibitions.
 In addition, we organise symposiums, meetings, workshops, educational programs and many other cultural events.
 We wish to make it possible for all people to visit our events always free of charge.
 Our events in Venice are visited by over 600.000 people every year.
 Since we want to stay as independent and transparent as possible, we choose to finance our activities with the support of those organisations and people who participate in our projects, without the waste of taxpayers' money.

-Although the ECC-Italy can make use of many venues in Venice and other Italian cities, the main venues of the ECC-Italy are the Palazzos: Mora, Bembo, Michiel, Rossini and two public city gardens in the historical centre of Venice.
+Although the ECC-Italy can make use of many venues in Venice and other Italian cities, the main venues of the ECC-Italy are the Palazzos: Mora, Bembo, Michiel and two public city gardens in the historical centre of Venice.

 Our own publications are an important part of our activities, not only by documenting our events and projects, but also by presenting different points of view, different ideas, from people originating from many different cultures.
 Our publications are raising awareness about the topics Time-Space and Existence, thus building up and making visible a platform for theoretical and artistic perspectives on culture.